michaelvanstraten/lazy2nix/README.md

 # lazy2nix

+> [!IMPORTANT]
-> **Warning:** This is a very experimental repository.
+> This is a very experimental repository.
 Use it at your own risk and be
 > prepared for potential issues and breaking changes.
 Contributions and feedback
 > are welcome to help improve its stability and functionality.